 Taking this land management approach to surveying education, it is argued that there is a need to change the focus from being seen very much as an engineering discipline.
-It is argued that a future educational profile should be composed by the areas of Measurement Science and Land Management, and supported by and embedded in a broad interdisciplinary paradigm of Spatial Information Management.
+There is a need for a more managerial and interdisciplinary focus as a basis for developing and running adequate systems of land administration.
+The educational impact of this approach relates to both the structure and content of university curricula for surveyors as well as to the demands for updating of surveying professionals.

 An interdisciplinary approach to surveying education includes the need to address the issues and problems in a full context just like the issues appear in the real world.
 The combination of different disciplines can be taught through a "learning by doing approach".
 Problem solving skills can be taught through a project-oriented approach to surveying education with a focus on developing skills for "learning to learn".
-The basis principles of this educational model are presented.
+The basis principles of this educational model are presented using the surveying programme at Aalborg University as an example.